Droitwich Open Hard Courts: Venue

 Droitwich Spa Lawn Tennis Club was founded in 1920.
 It staged the first Droitwich Open in 1928.
-The club was located in what was then called Brine Baths Park (now called Droitwich Lido Park), Droitwich Spa, Worcesteshire.
+The club was located in what was then called Brine Baths Park (now called Droitwich Lido Park), Droitwich Spa, Worcestershire.
 The original club had 4 grass courts and 4 hard courts (clay).
 In 1975 Droitwich Tennis Club moved to its current location at St Peters Church Lane.
 The club still has the eight courts, they no longer have the original grass or clay courts, instead they are a combination of hard cement and artificial grass courts.